 Plant Material and UV-B Treatments

 Organic peaches (Prunus persica cv.
-Royal Majestic, melting phenotype) were purchased from a local supermarket and brought to the laboratory of the Department of Applied Genetics and Cell Biology at the University of Natural Resources and Life Sciences, Vienna (Austria).
+Royal Majestic, melting phenotype) were purchased from a local supermarket and brought to the laboratory of the Department of Agriculture, Food and Environment (DAFE), University of Pisa, Pisa (Italy).
 All peaches were accurately checked and only undamaged ones with homogeneous dimension were used.
 Fruit were randomly divided into five groups of ten peaches each.
 UV-B treatments were performed in proper UV-B chambers equipped with three UV-B lamps per chamber (Philips Ultraviolet-B Narrowband, TL 20W/01—RS, Koninklijke Philips Electronics, Eindhoven, The Netherlands; irradiance 1.36 W m−2).
 A constant temperature of 24°C was set inside the chambers.
 Five separate UV-B treatments were performed: 0 h (control, UVB-0), 1 h (UVB-1), 3 h (UVB-3), 6 h (UVB-6), and 12 h (UVB-12).
 The chambers for both control and UV-B irradiated groups were equipped also with photosynthetically active radiation (PAR) lamps, which provided white light for all the duration of the UV-B treatments.
 After the UV-B irradiation, peaches were kept under PAR up to 24 h (e.g., peaches treated for 1 h UV-B+PAR were kept for 23 h more under PAR).
 The experiment was conducted three times, with five individual fruit each time.

 M. fructicola Inoculation